asagi4/comfyui-prompt-control/README.md

 I try to avoid behavioural changes that break old prompts, but they may happen occasionally.

+- 2023-12-06: Removed `JinjaRender`, `SimpleWildcard`, `ConditioningCutoff` and `StringConcat`.
+For the first two, see [this repository](https://github.com/asagi4/comfyui-utility-nodes) for mostly-compatible implementations.
 - 2023-10-04: `STYLE:...` syntax changed to `STYLE(...)`

 ## Note on how schedules work